MariaSultanbekova/sentiment_analysis_bot/README.md

 ## Hi!
 Recently, an idea came to me: why not make a bot that will warn me about the emotional coloring of the message?

+So, I want to talk about model arcitecture